Solway Harvester: Cause of sinking

 The Marine Accident Investigation Branch launched an inquiry to determine the cause of sinking.
 In a report published in 2003, they concluded that the Solway Harvester’s fish room had flooded, making her unstable and eventually causing her to capsize.
 The report found that there were critical maintenance issues, including a flood alarm that did not work and a missing hatch cover.
 Water had drained unnoticed into the fish room through the deck scuttles, which had not been covered.
 The pump was blocked and the broken bilge alarm meant that the flooding went unnoticed by the crew.

 As the weather worsened to a Force 9 Gale, the Solway Harvester began to roll.
 Already unstable, she was eventually rolling at an angle of between 30 and 40 degrees.
 More water entered through the open deck scuttles, whilst the cargo shifted to starboard.
 Water became trapped on the main deck and continued to flood the fish room.
 The design of the Solway Harvester should have allowed her to return to rolling at 20 to 25 degrees, but the flooding had caused her to lose this stability.
 She continued to roll further and further on to her side, eventually capsizing suddenly.

 The Solway Harvester was salvaged and raised in a £1 million operation funded by the government of the Isle of Man.
 Relatives of the victims later accused the Scottish Parliament of not doing enough to support the salvage operation.

 The boat sat in the harbour in Douglas, Isle of Man, available as evidence during the inquest into the fatalities.
 A memorial was erected on Douglas Head on the Isle of Man, in memory of those lost.

 On 8 November 2008, Coroner Michael Moyle ruled the deaths of all seven crew members as accidental.
 Parts of his report were heavily critical of Solway Harvester owner Richard Gidney over the ship's standard of maintenance and equipment, as well as her past safety record.

-The Solway Harvester was scrapped in a process that began in November 2013.